 Use MyDMV if your vehicle registration is due and you must change your address.
 Create a MyDMV account, change your address and renew online in just a few simple steps.

-Vehicle registration renewals completed through the Internet or an emissions inspection station are sent to the address on record for the vehicle.
+Vehicle registration renewals completed through the Internet or emission inspection stations are sent to the address on record for the vehicle.
 The U.S. Postal Service will not forward the Registration Certificate and decal.
 A forwarding order with the Postal Service does not change your address with the DMV.

 If you have already completed the renewal, you will have to apply for a substitute decal.
 You may use an Application for Duplicate Registration Certificate (VP 013) and a Payment Authorization (VP 205).